exiang/open_hub_wiki/Production-Environment-Setup.md

 Open browser and go to `https://openhub.mymagic.my/installer`.
 Follow the instruction there and fill up everything needed.

 ### Post installation
-SSH into your web server to run command line.
+SSH into your web server to run these commands.

 1. Apply migration update, including new database changes.
 ```